GLOBAL MARKETS-Asia stocks reach record highs after Wall St surge, dollar edges back

 TOKYO, Jan 18 (Reuters) - Asian stocks struck record highs on Thursday, with a rally by Wall Street supporting bullish investor sentiment, while the dollar pulled back from three-year lows as comments by European Central Bank officials tempered the euro’s recent rally.

-Spreadbetters expect Britain’s FTSE to open 0.1 percent lower, Germany’s DAX to start 0.3 higher and France’s CAC opening up 0.2 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.2 percent, building on the previous day’s gains to make a fresh peak.

-MSCI’s broadest index of Asia-Pacific shares outside Japan stood little changed after rising as much as 0.4 percent to a fresh record peak.
+Australian stocks were flat, South Korea’s KOSPI added 0.2 percent and Japan’s Nikkei was last up 0.4 percent after reaching its highest level since late 1991.

-South Korea’s KOSPI was effectively flat.
-Japan’s Nikkei reached its highest level since late 1991 earlier before ending down 0.4 percent.
-Shanghai rose 0.4 percent.
+Shanghai rose 0.4 percent and Hong Kong’s Hang Seng advanced 0.4 percent.

 U.S. stocks jumped on Wednesday and the Dow closed above 26,000 for the first time as investors’ expectations for higher earnings lifted stocks across sectors.